Nenotriple/Folder-Funnel/README.md

 4) Click *Stop* to remove the funnel folder *(and any detected duplicates)* and end the process.

 ### Basic Tips
+- Scan for duplicates via `Edit > Find Duplicate Files...`, allowing you review and manage duplicate files.
 - View *Moved* or *Duplicate* history via `View > History View`.
 - Double or right-click items in the *'History'* list to open or locate them quickly.
 - Clear logs or history anytime under the *'Edit'* menu.